atellmer/dark/README.md

 <a name="refs"></a>
 ## Refs

-Refs are needed to be able to get a reference to a DOM element or a reference to a component in order to interact with them more subtly.
-In Dark, work with refs is done using the forwardRef function and the useRef and useImperativeHandle hooks.
+To get full control over components or DOM nodes Dark suggests using refs.
+Working with refs is done like this:

 #### useRef